Understanding the Distinction Between RFI and RFP

 For RFPs, focus on specificity and comparability.
 Every question should map to an evaluation criterion.
 Bad RFP question: "How does your platform handle security?"
 Good RFP question: "List all security certifications your platform currently holds (SOC 2, ISO 27001, FedRAMP, etc.) and provide attestation dates.
 For any certifications in progress, provide expected completion date."

-We've analyzed response quality across 50,000+ RFP questions and found that specificity in questioning improves response relevance by 64%.
-Vendors need to know exactly what you're asking to provide meaningful answers.
+Specificity in questioning improves response relevance and ensures vendors understand exactly what you're asking to provide meaningful answers.

 Evaluating Vendor Responses